rerun-io/rerun/examples/python/rgbd/README.md

   <img src="https://static.rerun.io/rgbd/4109d29ed52fa0a8f980fcdd0e9673360c76879f/full.png" alt="RGBD example screenshot">
 </picture>

 Visualizes an [example dataset](https://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html) from the New York University with RGB and depth channels.

-# Used Rerun Types
+# Used Rerun types
 [`Image`](https://www.rerun.io/docs/reference/types/archetypes/image), [`Pinhole`](https://www.rerun.io/docs/reference/types/archetypes/pinhole), [`DepthImage`](https://www.rerun.io/docs/reference/types/archetypes/depth_image)

 # Background
 The dataset, known as the NYU Depth V2 dataset, consists of synchronized pairs of RGB and depth frames recorded by the Microsoft Kinect in various indoor scenes.
 This example visualizes one scene of this dataset, and offers a rich source of data for object recognition, scene understanding, depth estimation, and more.

-# Logging and Visualizing with Rerun
+# Logging and visualizing with Rerun

 The visualizations in this example were created with the following Rerun code:

 ## Timelines

 All data logged using Rerun in the following sections is connected to a specific time.
-Rerun assigns a timestamp to each piece of logged data, and these timestamps are associated with the [`timeline`](https://www.rerun.io/docs/concepts/timelines) time.
+Rerun assigns a timestamp to each piece of logged data, and these timestamps are associated with a [`timeline`](https://www.rerun.io/docs/concepts/timelines).

  ```python
 rr.set_time_seconds("time", time.timestamp())